giantswarm/releases/announcements/2020-Week-47/announcement.md

 ## kubectl gs

 - The [`template cluster`](https://docs.giantswarm.io/reference/kubectl-gs/template-cluster/) and [`template nodepool`](https://docs.giantswarm.io/reference/kubectl-gs/template-nodepool/) commands for creating cluster and node pool manifests no longer provide the `--region` flag, as this value is now filled in automatically by the Control Plane Kubernetes API.
+- Additionally, the `--release` and `--release-branch` flags have been removed from the [`template nodepool`](https://docs.giantswarm.io/reference/kubectl-gs/template-nodepool/) command for improved simplicity, they are also now filled in automatically by the Control Plane Kubernetes API.
 ## Documentation

 - We updated the guide on [Preparing a Kubernetes cluster for the use of GPUs](https://docs.giantswarm.io/guides/kubernetes-gpu/) to make it easier to follow, especially on Azure.